amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 [diff](https://github.com/amejiarosario/todoAPIjs/commit/54ab912ea9aa2b6633ae12816beb6e6c3d2702e6)

 If it returns an empty array `[]` you are all set.
-If you get errors, try going back and making sure you didn't forget anything or write a comment at the end of the post for help.
+If you get errors, try going back and making sure you didn't forget anything, or you can comment at the end of the post for help.

 ## Create: POST /todos

 Back in `routes/todos.js`, we are going to add the ability to create using <a href="#mongoose-create">mongoose create</a>.
-Could you make it work before looking at the next example?
+Can you make it work before looking at the next example?

 ```javascript routes/todos.js (showing just create route)